Foundation Inspection Chandler Arizona

 Why You Need a Foundation Inspection

 A foundation inspection will check the integrity of footers, which are the lowest portions of the foundation.
 The inspector will check the depth of the footers and whether the walls are centered on them.
-The inspector will also examine the foundation walls to determine proper construction, the correct thickness for the type of soil, and the proper installation of anchor bolts and concrete reinforcements.
+The inspector will also examine the foundation walls to determine proper construction, the correct thickness for the type of soil, and the appropriate installation of anchor bolts and concrete reinforcements.
 A foundation inspection will reveal any problems that could lead to structural instability in your home.